mysql/mysql-utilities/doc/man/mysqldbcompare.rst

 For the :option:`--difftype` option, the permitted values are not case sensitive.
 In addition, values may be specified as any unambiguous prefix of a valid value.
 For example, :option:`--difftype=d` specifies the differ type.
-An error is generated if a prefix matches more than one valid value.
+An error occurs if a prefix matches more than one valid value.

 EXAMPLES